 In your home, hydronic or electric radiant heat systems are embedded in your floor and the energy is broadcast to all parts of your room.
 Your floor will be the warmest surface and the ceiling will be the coolest.
 Your thermostat will be set lower, yet your comfort level is higher.
 Heat loss through infiltration and windows is reduced saving radiant system owners money.
 People find a radiant atmosphere stimulating, quieter, cleaner and easier to breath.
 Just one more thing to feel warm about.

-In a resting position the human body will produce about 400 Btu’s/hour.
+In a resting position, the human body will produce about 400 Btu’s/hour.
 This is about 300 Btu’s more than we need to survive.
 In order to “feel” comfortable, we need to shed these extra Btu’s.
-A heating system is a mechanism is which we control the rate excess heat is lost.
+A heating system is a mechanism in which we control the rate excess heat is lost.
 The slower we lose heat, the warmer we feel.
 In order to heat a space, something within that space has to be warmer than the desired space temperature (hot to cold).
-In a forced air environment, the air coming from the duct is between 120° and 140°, assuming a 72° desired room temperature.
-In a radiant floor system the floor temperature is between 72° and 85°, assuming a desired 68° room temperature.
+In a forced-air environment, the air coming from the duct is between 120° and 140°, assuming a 72° desired room temperature.
+In a radiant floor system, the floor temperature is between 72° and 85°, assuming a desired 68° room temperature.

 Even in moderate climates, orientation and shading over your entrance may encourage snow and ice accumulation on your drive and walkways.

 Radiant tubing with glycol solution is a proven strategy for making outside surfaces dry and safe even in extreme climates.
 From home sidewalks to large commercial projects, snow melting will help protect family, friends or customers.